BiodivERsA - the network programming and funding research on biodiversity and ecosystem services across European countries and territories

-BiodivERsA is a network of 31 research-funding agencies across 18 European countries.
+BiodivERsA is a network of 32 agencies and ministries from 19 European countries programming and funding pan-European research on biodiversity and ecosystem services on a competitive basis.
 It is an ERA-NET Co-fund, funded under the EU’s Horizon 2020 Framework Programme for Research and Innovation.

 - In 2008, BiodivERsA launched a major European call on biodiversity, through which 12 international research projects have been selected and supported for a total funding of €14.2M.